magic/core/example/pages/libraries.md

 this object will get merged into the globalThis.lib object, making it available as "lib" throughout your app.

-alternatively, you can create a /assets/modules directory and place UpperCaseNamed.mjs files in there.

-their names will be deferred from the filename and they will be available in your app without importing them. if you do not use one of the modules, dead code elimination will simply remove it in production.

 <Pre>export default { name: () => {} }</Pre>

 will turn into